- I’m still in school but I received a bill from my lender—do I have to pay it?

 - What is an exit counseling and how can I complete it?
 (TEACH grant and Direct Loans)

 - Academic Calendars For Important Dates And Deadlines

-No, you can apply for a in-school deferment by contacting the Department of Education: studentaid.ed.gov/repay-loans
+No, you can apply for an in-school deferment by contacting the Department of Education: studentaid.ed.gov/repay-loans

-For all academic calendars for important cyclical process and related dates and deadlines, please go to: http://www.pvamu.edu/pages/105.asp
+For all academic calendars for important cyclical process and related dates and deadlines, please go to http://www.pvamu.edu/calendars/